Brookhaven National Laboratory

-Brookhaven National Laboratory (BNL) is a United States Department of Energy national laboratory located in Upton, Long Island, and was formally established in 1947 at the site of Camp Upton, a former U.S. Army base and Japanese internment camp.
-Its name stems from its location within the Town of Brookhaven, approximately 60 miles east of New York City.
-It is managed by Stony Brook University and Battelle Memorial Institute.
+Brookhaven National Laboratory (BNL) is a United States Department of Energy national laboratory located in Upton, New York, a hamlet of the Town of Brookhaven.
+It was formally established in 1947 at the site of Camp Upton, a former U.S. Army base on Long Island.
+Located approximately 60 miles east of New York City, it is managed by Stony Brook University and Battelle Memorial Institute.

 Research at BNL includes nuclear and high energy physics, energy science and technology, environmental and bioscience, nanoscience, and national security.
-The 5,300 acre campus contains several large research facilities, including the Relativistic Heavy Ion Collider and National Synchrotron Light Source II.
+The 5,300-acre campus contains several large research facilities, including the Relativistic Heavy Ion Collider and National Synchrotron Light Source II.
 Seven Nobel Prizes have been awarded for work conducted at Brookhaven Lab.

 Overview

-BNL is staffed by approximately 2,750 scientists, engineers, technicians, and support personnel, and hosts 4,000 guest investigators every year.
-The laboratory has its own police station, fire department, and ZIP code (11973).
+BNL operations are overseen by a Department of Energy Site office, is staffed by approximately 2,750 scientists, engineers, technicians, and support personnel, and hosts 4,000 guest investigators every year.
+The laboratory is guarded by a Department of Energy Protective Force, has a full service fire department, and has its own ZIP code (11973).
 In total, the lab spans a 5265 acre area that is mostly coterminous with the hamlet of Upton, New York.
 BNL is served by a rail spur operated as-needed by the New York and Atlantic Railway.
-Co-located with the laboratory is the Upton, New York, forecast office of the National Weather Service.
+Co-located with the laboratory is the New York, NY, weather forecast office of the National Weather Service.